Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach: Introduction

-A key challenge in our study of predicting ALFF using spatial and brain network images using deep learning approaches is interpretability, which involves drawing inference on regression effects of input images and quantifying predictive uncertainty for the output image.
-For interpretable machine learning in the context of image-on-image regression, one of the most relevant methods is BIRD-GP \citep{ma2023bayesian}—a two-stage Bayesian model that employs a combination of Gaussian processes (GPs) and deep neural networks.
+For interpretable machine learning in the context of image-on-image regression, one of the most relevant methods is BIRD-GP \citep{ma2023bayesian}—a two-stage Bayesian model that employs a combination of GPs and DNNs.
 Specifically, this approach uses neural networks to learn basis expansions of input and output images, followed by nonlinear regression on vectorized projections of the input and output images.
-While BIRD-GP enhances interpretability and provides predictive uncertainty through the posterior distribution, its two-stage design involves estimating a large number of parameters, particularly for high-dimensional images.
-This leads to increased computational cost and a greater risk of overfitting.
+While BIRD-GP provides predictive uncertainty through the posterior distribution, its two-stage design may lead to increased computational cost and a greater risk of overfitting.
+The proposed approach offers competitive inference to BIRD-GP in all empirical investigation and is much faster in computation.

 The remainder of the paper is structured as follows.
 Section 2 describes the ABCD neuroimaging dataset and outlines the associated scientific objectives.
-Section 3 presents the proposed XAI methodology.
-Section 4 explains how the framework enables interpretable inference for both predictions and regression effects using deep neural networks.
-In Section 5, we assess the model’s performance through a series of simulation studies, followed by an application to the ABCD data in Section 6.
-Section 7 concludes with a discussion and future directions.
+Section 3 presents the proposed methodology and explains how the framework enables interpretable inference using DNNs.
+Section 5 assesses performance through simulation studies, followed by an application to the ABCD data in Section 6.
+Section 7 concludes with a discussion.
+Additional results on simulations and ABCD data can be found in the supplementary file.